The Sachs Program for Arts Innovation

 • Community Partnership Grants

-Eligible to the following Penn community members, in collaboration with community arts and civic non-profit organizations and organizers.
+Eligible to the following Penn community members, in collaboration with community arts and civic organizers or non-profit organizations.
+For-profit businesses cannot be considered a primary community partner.

 • Curricular Support Grants